working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 END
 ```

-### Comments
+### Commenting

 As can be seen in the above example one can enter comments into the
 ASN.1.
 Comments starts with double dash `--` and ends with either a
 newline or another `--`, whichever comes first.

-## Assignments
+## Assignments and naming

-Type references must start with an uppercase letter and may not end
+The rules specify that type references must start with an uppercase
-with a dash `-`.
-It must also only contain upper- and lower-case
+letter and may not end with a dash `-`.
+It must also only contain
-letters, digits or dashes `-`.
+upper- and lower-case letters, digits or dashes `-`.
+The syntax for a
-The syntax for a type assignment is
+type assignment is

 ```
 TypeRef ::= TypeDefinition